Reds vs. Yankees Player Props Betting Odds

-Sportsbooks have listed player props for Gleyber Torres, Jonathan India and others when the New York Yankees visit the Cincinnati Reds at Great American Ball Park on Saturday at 4:10 PM ET.
+Those looking to place a player prop bet can find odds on Aaron Judge, Jonathan India and others in the New York Yankees-Cincinnati Reds matchup at Great American Ball Park on Sunday at 11:35 AM ET.

 Bet on this matchup or its props with DraftKings!